ARMmbed/mbed-os-examples-docs_only/APIs_Drivers/AnalogIn_ex_3/README.md

 # AnalogIn example

-Simple example showcasing AnalogIn.
+This example showcases AnalogIn.
 Applying a voltage across the analog input pin causes the LED to light up.
-Can be tested with a small wire connected to VCC.
+You can test this with a small wire connected to VCC.